AminuKano/Embedded-System-Security-/Bluetooth System Setup & Security Audit/README.md

 * Now that you have the receiver Bluetooth setup, you will need to install the other HC-05 and configure it as a Master Node.

-* Follow the same steps and circuit design as before to install the new module, this can be done on the same breadboard, make sure you don’t cross any wiring between the two Arduinos.
+* Follow the same steps and circuit design as before to install the new module, this can be done on the same breadboard, just make sure you don’t cross any wiring between the two Arduinos.

 <p align="center" width="100%">
     <img width="70%" src="https://github.com/CS-Outreach-Session/Embedded-System-Security-/blob/main/Images/bt_6.PNG">